Are you moving in the right direction?

 Most ambitious people are not short of ideas.

-They are thinking, building, creating, leading, connecting and responding to opportunities.
+They are thinking, building, leading, connecting and responding to opportunities.

 From the outside, things may look active.